Crossroadsman/ServerAdmin/gunicorn.md

 to the app server.
 (QUESTION: DOES THE APP SERVER GET THE ORIGINAL REQUEST OR A SANITISED REQUEST?)

 Then app server then executes the app code (like Django does in the testing environment) to determine, and then create, the http response, which it then sends back to nginx to provide to the remote client.
-(QUESTION: DOES THE APP SERVER SEND BACK TO NGINX OR
-DOES IT SERVE THE RESPONSE DIRECTLY TO THE CLIENT?)

 For a more longer, but still very simple explanation from a gunicorn developer, see [this](https://serverfault.com/a/331263) Server Fault answer.